This post may contain affiliate links, please see my disclosure policy for details.

 Most chicken breeds lay brown or white eggs, but there are several kinds of chickens that lay blue eggs.

-So What Kinds of Chickens Lay Blue Eggs?
+So What Breeds of Chickens Lay Blue Eggs?

-There are several other not-so-common breeds that also lay blue eggs including the Cream Legbar which are just becoming available in the US and the mixed breed Ice Cream Bar - half Swedish Isbar half Cream Legbar - which also lay blue eggs.
+There are also several other not-so-common breeds that lay blue or green eggs including the mixed breed Ice Cream Bar, which is half Swedish Isbar half Cream Legbar, and the Olive Egger, which is half Ameraucana and half Marans.

-But for the purpose of this article, I'm going to be talking about the three most common breeds of chickens that lay blue eggs.
+But for the purpose of this article, I'm going to be talking about the four most common breeds of chickens that lay blue eggs.

-If you want blue eggs, you'll want to keep reading and be absolutely sure of what you're ordering in the spring if you are determined to have blue eggs in your basket come fall!
+So if you want to add some blue eggs to your basket, you'll want to keep reading.
+If you order some of these chicks in the spring, you'll have blue eggs in your basket come fall!

-Here are the basic differences between the three predominant blue egg laying breeds of chickens:
+The four breeds of blue-egg laying chickens are very different.
+Here are the basic differences between the blue egg laying breeds of chickens and how you can tell them apart.

 Ameraucana

-Ameraucanas are a pure breed that has been recognized by the APA (American Poultry Association) since 1984.
+Ameraucanas are a pure breed of chicken that has been recognized by the APA (American Poultry Association) since 1984.

-They come in eight distinct colors including, Blue, Black, Lavender, White and Wheaten, which all share these distinct Ameraucana traits:
+Ameraucanas come in eight distinct colors including Blue, Black, Lavender, White and Wheaten, but they all share these distinctive traits:

 • Pea comb